Perhaps you've heard about the importance of task checklists as they tend to decrease errors and improve efficiency for teams and individuals.

 And while my teammates didn't mind, I knew it was preventing them from being able to make more significant contributions to the review, such as other ideas or more efficient ways to write my code.

-I was determined to be better about this, so I built a PR checklist in PixieBrix so that whenever I started to open a pull request on GitHub, the
+I was determined to be better about this, so I built a PR task checklist in PixieBrix so that whenever I started to open a pull request on GitHub, the

-Create a PR button was hidden, and a checklist opened up in a sidebar with things for me to consider and self-review before actually submitting my code for review.
+Create a PR button was hidden, and a task checklist opened up in a sidebar with things for me to consider and self-review before actually submitting my code for review.

 And yes even though I could just hurry and check off all the boxes to reveal the PR button, it still forced me to actually acknowledge and think about all of those small yet important things before creating a pull request.

-Optimize Content on YouTube
+A Task Checklist for Optimize Content on YouTube

 I've been creating videos on YouTube for a while as part of my personal brand, but now that I'm leading Community here at PixieBrix, I'm going to be doing even more videos!
 (Insert shameless plug for you to subscribe to the PixieBrix YouTube channel 😀)